-$$KE = \frac{1}{2}(u^2 + v^2) \, dM$$ [6]
+$$KE = \frac{1}{2} (u^2 + v^2) dM$$ (6)

-KE has the following properties:
+KE has these properties:

-- The distribution of zonal mean KE (Figure 5) has maximums at upper levels near the subtropical jets. - 2.
+i.
+The distribution of zonal mean KE (Fig. 5) has maximums at upper levels near the subtropical jets.

+ii.
 KE is related to atmospheric momentum and torque.
 Momentum fluxes by the Hadley cells and by midlatitude eddies maintain the KE maximum near the subtropical jet.
 Slowing down surface easterlies in the Hadley circulation imparts westerly momentum that is transported to higher latitudes by the upper branch of the Hadley Cell.
 Eddy momentum flux convergence is another source.